Eagle-Enterprises/C2/UWBReader/UWBReader.md

 # UWB Reader Overview

 This part of the repository is for the Ultra Wide-Band reader for the CAPTURE project.

 ## Companion Computer

 These steps help establish communication between Raspberry Pi and the C2 via MavLink messages.

-## Set up the Flight Controller to Communicate with Companion Computer (Raspberry Pi)
+## Set up the Flight Controller Communication with Companion Computer (Raspberry Pi)

 <https://ardupilot.org/dev/docs/raspberry-pi-via-mavlink.html#setting-up-the-flight-controller>